Commander Gor'shak's Journal

 Remembering the urgency of the situation at hand, he coughed to clear his throat, looked at me in the eye, and continued his words:

 "One of our scouts brought it to me tonight, not long after you came back from your search at the Scar.
 He said that he had found it at the dumpsite of the Dark Iron Dwarves on the north skirts of Blackrock Mountain, half buried into the dirt." he put the journal on the table and pushed it slowly towards me.
-Taking a good look at the journal once more, I realized how it looked nothing but a disgusting piece of an animal; there was no wonder how it slipped through the hands of the Dwarves.
+Taking a good look at the journal once more, I realized how it looked nothing but a disgusting piece of an animal; there was no wonder how it was able to slip through the hands of the Dwarves.

 Pointing at the text that was written on the cover page of the journal with his forefinger, the Chief asked me to read it loudly.
 I did as he requested; the cover of the journal had the following text on it in the common Horde tongue: